MicrosoftDocs/windows-itpro-docs/windows/security/information-protection/bitlocker/bitlocker-group-policy-settings.md

 <tr class="odd">
 <td align="left"><p><b>Conflicts</b></p></td>
 <td align="left"><p>If one authentication method is required, the other methods cannot be allowed.</p>
-<p>Use of BitLocker with a TPM startup key or with a TPM startup key and a PIN must be disallowed if the <b>Deny write access to removable drives not protected by BitLocker</b> policy setting is enabled.</p></td>
+<p>Use of BitLocker with a TPM startup key with/without a PIN must be disallowed if the <b>Deny write access to removable drives not protected by BitLocker</b> policy setting is enabled.</p></td>
 </tr>
 <tr class="even">
 <td align="left"><p><b>When enabled</b></p></td>